|Elliott Sound Products||Project 113|

 The suggested NE5532 opamp was used for the prototype, and performance is exemplary.
 Devices such as the TL072 will be quite satisfactory for some constructors, but if you prefer to use ultra low noise or wide bandwidth devices, that choice is yours.
 Note that the opamp used must be unity gain stable.
 Avoid the LM833, because it is prone to oscillation for no apparent reason.

 Construction is fairly critical.
 Because of the fairly wide bandwidth of the NE5532 and many other high grade audio opamps, the amplifier may oscillate (the original (Veroboard) prototype initially had an oscillation at almost 500kHz), so care is needed to ensure there is adequate separation between inputs and outputs.
 Even a small capacitive coupling between the two may be enough to cause problems.

-As shown in the photo, this amplifier needs a heatsink.
+As already mentioned, this amplifier needs a heatsink.
 While it can operate without one at low power using high impedance headphones, you need to plan for all possibilities (after all, you may purchase low impedance 'phones sometime in the future).
-The heatsink does not need to be massive, and a piece of 3mm aluminium angle will be fine for normal listening levels.
+The heatsink does not need to be massive, and a piece of 2-3mm aluminium angle will be fine for normal listening levels.
 An aluminium bracket may be used to attach to the chassis - I recommend 3mm material.
 Note that the heatsink should always be earthed (grounded).

 Connect to a suitable power supply - remember that the supply earth (ground) must be connected!
 When powering up for the first time, use 56 ohm 'safety' resistors in series with each supply to limit the current in case you have made a mistake in the wiring.
 These will reduce the supply voltage considerably because of the bias current of the output transistors.
 These safety resistors aren't essential if you have a dual bench supply with current limiting (and metering) that can limit the maximum current to around 50-100mA, and show you the current.